-I’m grateful to take part in the “Does Neuroscience Need a Revolution to Understand Consciousness?” conference, where speakers include Roger Penrose and Deepak Chopra.
+I was grateful to take part in the University of Arizona conference “Does Neuroscience Need a Revolution to Understand Consciousness?” where speakers included Roger Penrose and Deepak Chopra.
 Here are my talks:

 Does Light Have Speed—Or Does Light Have Density?
 Part 1